ADCoinX/adcoin-validator-ai/README.md

 It validates XRPL addresses, detects anomalies or scam activity, and generates **ISO 20022-compliant audit exports**.

 👤 **Development Model:**
-Built and maintained by a **solo builder (ADCX Lab)** with lean execution, fast iteration, and open transparency.
+Built and maintained by ADCX Lab with lean execution, fast iteration, and open transparency.
 Funding will enable expansion into a small dedicated team (blockchain dev + frontend/mobile + AI/security).

 **Objectives:**
 - Protect XRPL users from scam & high-risk wallets